vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 2 For this ethos and its implementation see Schmithausen 1999; on Aśoka op. cit.
 55. 3 Schmidt 1968, 1997; Heesterman 1984; Bodewitz 1999.
 For a survey and bibliography of this discussion see Bodewitz 1999.
 Bodewitz concludes (ibid.
 41):

-One may rather assume that ahi ˙msā originally belonged to the ascetic antiritualism, which was especially represented by the heretics (Buddhist and Jains) and only hes itantly obtained a foothold in the older Vedic Upaniṣads, where, however, it [scil. antiritualism] was never associated with ahi ˙msā.
+One may rather assume that ahi ˙msā originally belonged to the ascetic antiritualism, which was especially represented by the heretics (Buddhist and Jains) and only hes itantly obtained a foothold in the older Vedic Upaniṣads, where, however, it [sciḷantiritualism] was never associated with ahi ˙msā.

 4 Bodewitz 1999, 20: